Bookmakers & Odds

-It is so, so important to understand odds.
+It is so, so important to understand odds and elarn about.
 And by that we don’t mean on the most basic level, where 9/10 translates to 1.90, which means a team is odds on.
 And in most people’s misconception, likely to win.

 Why do we assume they’re most likely to win?
 Well, in some cases you might have a fantastic team who the bookmakers simply undervalue.
 It can happen.
 They win a lot of their home games, but they just simply don’t get the respect of the odds.
 It occurs.

 More probable an explanation is simply because the bookmakers, someone a lot of us see as an all knowing, unbeatable entity, tell us that they’re more likely to win.
 We have all been guilty of letting short odds dictate what we bet on, and letting large odds scare us off.

 Two things you need to know about bookmakers.